johnwcowan/r7rs-work/UiEvents.md

 For a `resize` event, returns the number of rows or vertical pixels in the new size of the terminal.
 The size of the UI has already been adjusted.

+It is an error if the event type is not one of the above.

 `(uievent-turtle `*ev*`)`

 Returns the turtle object that has collided with the edge of the canvas or another turtle or passive shape.
 The speed of this turtle has been set to 0.

-Element 3's meaning also depends on the value of element 1.
+It is an error if the event type is not `collision`.

-`(uievent-FIXME `*ev*`)`
+`(uievent-collidee `*ev*`)`

 Returns the canvas or shape object representing the canvas border or shape border with which a turtle has collided.
 Note that when two turtles collide, two events are reported in arbitrary order.

+It is an error if the event type is not `collision`.

 `(uievent-modifiers `*ev*`)`

 Returns an exact integer representing the current state of the Shift, Ctrl, and Alt/Option keys.
+The variables `term-shift`, `term-ctrl`, and `term-alt` have values that are distinct positive powers of two, and this procedure returns the sum of zero or more of them.

 For `char` events, the Shift key has already been absorbed into the Unicode character.
-Note that a key combination like Ctrl+C will be reported as the character `#\x3`.
+The same is true of the Ctrl key in some cases: Ctrl+C will be reported as the character `#\x3`.
 In these cases the Shift and/or Ctrl keys may or may not be reported.

-Implementations are free to consolidate consecutive mouse movement events.

 ## Event handling

-`(event-poll! `*event timeout* [*alt?*]`)`
+`(uievent-poll! `*event timeout* [*alt?*]`)`

 Waits for the next event to become available or until *timeout* jiffies have passed;
 the implementation may round up the number of jiffies to suit its granularity.
 The resulting event is written into the first five elements of the vector *event*.
-If the value of *timeout* is 0 and no event is available, `event-poll!` returns immediately, setting element 1 to `none`; elements 2-4 are unspecified.
+If the value of *timeout* is 0 and no event is available, `event-poll!` returns immediately, setting the event type to `none`

-The variables `term-shift`, `term-ctrl`, and `term-alt` have values that are distinct positive powers of two.
-Element 3 of an event consists of the sum of zero or more of them.

-If *alt?* is true, then when an ESC character (`#\x1B;`) is received that is followed very shortly thereafter by another `char` event, only a single event is reported with the `alt` modifier.
+If *alt?* is true, then when an ESC character (`#\x1B;`) is received that is followed very shortly thereafter by a `char` or `key` event, only the second event is reported with the `term-alt` modifier.
 If *alt?* is false or omitted, no such special processing is done.

+Implementations may consolidate consecutive `mouse-move` events.